-clock-icon ORDERED BY 5 PM, DELIVERED ON FOLLOWING DAY package-icon FREE POSTAGE FROM CHF 150 icon-schweizer-standort LOCATION SWITZERLAND
+clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • Unique blend of 7 freeze-dried probiotic bacterial strains